flosell/devops-101-lambdacd/README.md

   You can now run your pipeline to deploy a dummy app to the server.
   Make changes to your pipeline and push them.
 This will trigger the meta-pipeline, deploying a new version of LambdaCD with your changes.

+## Deploy to AWS (Old example)

+This repo previously contained a demo application more closely inspired by [devops-101](https://github.com/kgxsz/devops-101) that deployed to AWS.
+This code is still available on the [aws branch](https://github.com/flosell/devops-101-lambdacd/tree/aws) but currently not maintained anymore as it required too many moving parts that had nothing to do with LambdaCD.

 ## License